dhinakaran007/osmos_ads_sdk/README.md

 `Ad not available` with a retry button.
 Duplicate ad fetches are prevented while the current request is in flight.

-## Assumptions

-- The assignment response shape is `ads.banner_ads[0]`.
-- The banner image should be rendered with a stable `16 / 9` container and `BoxFit.contain` to preserve the source image aspect ratio.
-- The SDK boundary is isolated in `OsmosSdkService`; if a native Osmos Flutter bridge is added later, only that service should need to change.

 ## How To Run